OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 Then Balaam went with Balak to Kiriath Huzoth.

 ## Numbers 22:40
-Balak sacrificed cattle and sheep, and gave some to Balaam and the officials who were with him.
+Balak offered cattle and sheep, and shared them with Balaam and the officials who were with him.

 ## Numbers 22:41
 The next morning, Balak took Balaam up to the high places of Baal, and from there he could see part of the Israelite camp.